humdrum-tools/humdrum-documentation/index.md

 ## Website resources ##

-Here are the main resources available on this website:

 <dl>
 <dt markdown="1"> [Humdrum Toolkit User Guide](/guide) </dt>
 <dd markdown="1">
-A step-by-step introduction to the Humdrum Toolkit and related concepts.
-Quick access to a specific chapter in the guide can be found by clicking on the "User guide" link at the top of any page on the website.
+A step-by-step introduction to the Humdrum Toolkit and related concepts, written by David Huron.
+Quick access to a specific chapter in the guide can be found by clicking on the "User guide" link at the top of any page of the website.
 </dd>

 <dt markdown="1"> [Tool documentation](/tool) </dt>
 <dd markdown="1">
 A list of command-line humdrum tools that are available in the Humdrum Toolkit, Humdrum Extras and in [Verovio Humdrum Viewer](https://verovio.humdrum.org).
 Tools can be listed by source package or general function, such as melodic, harmonic and rhythmic tools.
 </dd>

 <dt markdown="1"> [Cookbook](/cookbook) </dt>